KaiMSR/dogbreeds/lab/admin/Readme.md

 | Key Vault | Inherited Owner | Owner | Contributor |
 | App Insights  | Inherited Owner | Owner | Contributor |

-NOTE: for the script the Data Scientist role has been named `ML User`

 The [Data Scientist](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-assign-roles) role is a currently a custom role.
+NOTE: For the script the Data Scientist role has been named `ML User`

 To start the script, change directory to the folder and type the following command: